Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 ### Preserving Norwegian Video Game History and Digital Cultural Heritage

-This is a personal project to document and preserve part of Norway's digital gaming history.

 Many older Norwegian PC games are no longer sold and risk being lost, despite being 100% digital.
-They are an important part of Norway's digital gaming history and should be preserved.
+They are an important part of Norway's digital gaming history.

-Games that are no longer sold should be publicly archived by the National Library of Norway or similar public institutions, rather than relying on volunteers and Archive.org for long-term preservation.
+Games that are no longer sold should be preserved in public archives by the National Library of Norway or similar public institutions, rather than relying on volunteers and Archive.org for long-term preservation.

 If official re-releases or remasters become available on GOG or Steam, purchasing them is the best way to support the rights holders.
 Better availability of older versions may also generate renewed interest in newer releases, such as *[Pinchcliffe Grand Prix (2021)](https://store.steampowered.com/app/3352670)*.
 Interest in official re-releases can also be shown by voting on the [GOG Dreamlist](https://www.gog.com/dreamlist/game/pinchcliffe-grand-prix-2000).